VDARE-Inadmissables-03212022

 Disquieting features of last month’s influx: a sharp increase in single adult Mexicans and in the number of minor children traveling without parents [Mexicans surged as illegal immigration on border rose in February, by Stephen Dinan, Washington Times, March 20, 2022].

-To Regime supporters, who never pay any attention to the immigration dimension, last month’s jobs data was good: the New York Times cited “plentiful jobs and quickly rising wages” [Surging U.S. Inflation Raises Stakes as War Pushes Up Prices, by Jeanna Smialek, NYT, March 10, 2022].
+To Regime supporters, who never pay any attention to the immigration dimension, last month’s jobs data was good: The New York Times cited “plentiful jobs and quickly rising wages” [Surging U.S. Inflation Raises Stakes as War Pushes Up Prices, by Jeanna Smialek, NYT, March 10, 2022].

 The economy added back the most jobs since July 2021 last month, as an already tight labor market gobbled up 678,000 additional workers, according to the widely cited Payroll Survey.
 The unemployment rate fell to 3.8%, the lowest level since the pandemic hobbled the U.S. economy.
 All this came despite a pop in the labor force participation rate, to 62.3%, signaling that more people were returning to the workforce… and finding jobs.